4.3‘‘ colour TFT display: 1800 series

 SPS electronic offers insulation testers for all applications in the manufacture of electrical and electronic products.
 The safety-current limited (<12 mA DC in accordance with EN50191) devices IL 3801F and IL 3881F can be used as insulation tester and as hipot tester.
 The various interfaces allow the use in testfields and automatic systems.
 The electronically processed high voltage with low ripple results in high precision during testing.

 The device IS 580F has been specially designed for the rapid insulation test and hipot test in automatic testing systems.
 This is made possible by the analogue technology.
 All parameters can be set on the front panel and can be read the same way.
 The repeat measurement for contact monitoring is implemented with a separate measuring circuit.

-Merely a hipot test is often not enough.
-Thus, a ground bond test is required, e.g. for DUT of safety class I. Our multifunction safety testers are used here.
+Merely a high voltage test is often not enough.
+Thus, a protective earth test is required, e.g. for DUT of safety class I. Our multifunction safety testers are used here.
 The built-in high voltage matrix allows set up and changeover between a maximum of 18 different types of tests.
 "Stand alone" operation or PC operation is possible with the PC software DAT.